 4. Do some meditation and relax

 Meditation and mindfulness helps to reduce cortisol levels, making us more resilient to stress.
 When we lower cortisol in the body, our immune system functions better.
-Increased stress has been shown to decrease immune system function so it’s crucial for our health to become more resilient – meditation can be a great way of achieving this.
+According to functional medicine professionals, increased stress has been shown to decrease immune system function so it’s crucial for our health to become more resilient – meditation can be a great way of achieving this.

 5. Try extended overnight fasting

 Intermittent fasting helps to induce a process in the body known as ‘autophagy’.
 Autophagy is the process by which the body eliminates dead and damaged cells.
 Fasting induced autophagy also helps to get rid of bacteria, viruses, and parasites.

 One effective and sustainable way of fasting is by following the 16/8 regimen.
 During this type of intermittent fasting, you can eat during an 8 hour period of time every day and fast for the following 16.
 It’s actually easier than you might think and the health benefits are profound!

 This step is really simple but super powerful.
 Sometimes, when we’ve become dehydrated, it’s best to use a rehydration solution (look up the recipe online using sugar and sea salt).
 This allows our cells to become better hydrated than drinking plain water alone, directly benefiting our immune systems.